Maddocks A Level and IB Academic Scholarships

 You should use a suitable presentation app to curate your images and writing such as Keynote, Google Slides or Powerpoint and save it as a PDF.

-Following submission of your portfolio and application to the admissions portal, shortlisted applicants will be invited to attend an interview via google meet, during which they will conduct a quick drawing task.
+Following submission of your portfolio and scholarship application to the admissions office, shortlisted applicants will be invited to attend an interview via google meet, during which they will conduct a quick drawing task.

 The role of sport scholars